scafeman/global-vmware-dev/vcd_vapp_vm-v1.5/README.md

 ## Virtual Application VM Terraform Module
-This Terraform module will deploy Virtual Machines into an existing VMware Cloud Director (VCD) Environment.
+This Terraform module will deploy Virtual Machines into an existing Virtual Application (vApp).
 This module can be used to provsion "X" Number of Virtual Machines into Rackspace Technology SDDC Flex VCD Data Center Regions.

 ## Requirements